 plain forget.
 (My wife refuses to go on certain trips with me so I'm left to fend for myself.)

-Sunday afternoon, while the rest of the world is taking it easy.
+Sunday afternoon, while the rest of the world is having a day of rest.

-My typical day is structured.
+My day is structured.
 I write every day, no matter how I feel.
 Here’s my schedule:

 The